Sebane1/SlimeVR-Extender/README.md

 These additions are currently based on the SlimeVR re-write which is still in active experimental development.
 Expect bugs.

 Extra bones added:
-Tail Tracking,
+- Tail Tracking
-Bust Tracking,
+- Bust Tracking
-Left And Right Posterior
+- Left And Right Posterior

 ### Usage: